awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 The default deployment type for FSx for Lustre\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200, 2400, and any multiple of 3600\.
 Support for `SCRATCH_1` was added in AWS ParallelCluster version 2\.4\.0\.

 `SCRATCH_2`
 The latest generation of scratch file systems\.
 It supports up to six times the baseline throughput for spiky workloads\.
 It also supports in\-transit encryption of data for supported instance types in supported Regions\.
-For more information, see [Encrypting data in transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html) in the *FSx for Lustre User Guide*\.
+For more information, see [Encrypting data in transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html) in the *Amazon FSx for Lustre User Guide*\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200 and any multiple of 2400\.
 Support for `SCRATCH_2` was added in AWS ParallelCluster version 2\.6\.0\.

 `PERSISTENT_1`
 Designed for longer\-term storage\.
 The file servers are highly available and the data is replicated within the file systems' AWS Availability Zone, It supports in\-transit encryption of data for supported instance types\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200 and any multiple of 2400\.
 Support for `PERSISTENT_1` was added in AWS ParallelCluster version 2\.6\.0\.